 This student agreement forms the basis of the contractual relationship between you and us.
 It is important that you read this agreement before applying to BU, accepting an offer or registering with us.
 This agreement explains how we will manage changes to the information that we have given to you, including to this student agreement.

-If you are a postgraduate student undertaking a research degree, there are separate terms that relate specifically to your research and your funding.
+If you are a postgraduate student undertaking a research degree, there are separate terms that relate specifically to your research and your funding at: www.bournemouth.ac.uk/important-information